zdenek-nemec/sandbox/README.md

 * `json-to-csv-converter` - Experimental application for JSON-CSV conversion
 * `markdown-demos` - Markdown tutorials and demonstrations
 * `math-demos` - Demonstration of mathematical operations and problem solving
-* `outlier-detector` - Outlier detector in statistical data
 * `python-demos` - Python tutorials and demonstrations
 * `spring-demos` - Java Spring tutorials and demonstrations

 ## Rules

-* Every sub-project has its own directory under the root.
+* Every sub-project has its own directory under the root and its name follows language/technology conventions.
+    * Java: Pascal case with space characters ` ` removed
-* Dash (-) character is used instead of a space ( ) in the name of the sub-project directory.
+    * Python: Lower case with dash `-` character used instead of a space ` `
 * Structure under the sub-project directory follows language/technology conventions and allows to be imported to IDE (IntelliJ IDEA, PyCharm, etc.).
 * Every sub-project directory contains the `README.md` file with a basic documentation.